cloudsimplus/cloudsimplus/CONTRIBUTING.md

 If you just want to request a feature or report an issue, look if the issue/feature you want to report/request hasn't been reported/requested yet at the [issues page](https://github.com/manoelcampos/cloudsim-plus/issues).
 Try checking the existing issues/features and search using some keywords before creating a new ticket.
 You can also check the [Google Groups Forum](https://groups.google.com/group/cloudsim-plus) to see if there is any discussion about the subject.
 If the issue/feature has not been created in the issues page yet, feel free to create a ticket there.

 If you are planing to fix an issue or implement a feature, after reporting it, we recommend you to firstly discuss the subject at the [Google Groups Forum](https://groups.google.com/group/cloudsim-plus) and your proposed implementation.
-This is important to make other uses and the CloudSim Plus team to know what you are planning to do and avoid simultaneous work on the same issues/features.
+This is important to make other users and the CloudSim Plus team to know what you are planning to do and to avoid simultaneous work on the same issues/features.

-Finally, when submitting a ticket, please read carefully the information at the submission form and make sure that each issue is related to a single bug/feature.
+Finally, when submitting a ticket, please read carefully the information at the submission form and make sure each issue is related to a single bug/feature.

 ## Fixing a Bug or Implementing a New Feature